Onoma-C4/C4/README.md

 # C3ICT:Creating the next story from the Current story and the retrieved Chapter-Intent-Chapter Triplet.

-This repo contains code for C4: Creating the Next Story From the Current Story And the Retrieved Chapter-Intent-Chapter Triplet.
+This repo contains code for C3ICT:Creating the next story from the Current story and the retrieved Chapter-Intent-Chapter Triplet.

 ![db_img](./README_data/db.png)
 ![main_module_img](./README_data/main_module.png)